 RELATED: How to Search Gmail by Date

-Instead of just typing a search query in the search box, click the down arrow to reveal more search options.
+Instead of just typing a search query in the search box, click the “Show Search Options” icon to reveal more search options.

-The search options dialog exposes many of Gmail’s basic search operators.
+The search options dialog exposes many of Gmail’s basic search functions.
 But there are some search options that don’t appear in this dialog.

 Useful search operators you can access from the basic dialog include: